bkfox/aircox/README.md

 You can access to the django admin interface at `http://127.0.0.1:8000/admin` and to the cms interface at `http://127.0.0.1:8000/cms/`.

+From the admin interface:
+* create a Station
+* create all the Programs and complete their Schedules
+* defines Outputs for the streamer (look at Liquidsoap documentation for more information on how to configure it)

+TODO: cms related documentation here

 Once the configuration is okay, you must start the *controllers monitor*, that creates configuration file for the audio streams using the new information